MicrosoftDocs/query-docs/query-languages/dax/approximate-distinctcount-function-dax.md

 ## Remarks

-The only argument allowed to this function is a column.
+The only argument to this function is a column.
 You can use columns containing any type of data.
 When the function finds no rows to count, it returns a BLANK, otherwise it returns the count of distinct values.

 This function is **preview**.
 The following limitations apply: